-Complaints against a student(s) accused of violating the University's Discrimination, Harassment, and Retaliation Policy will be referred to the Office of Institutional Equity which will follow the procedures for reports and complaints in accordance with the University's Discrimination, Harassment, and Retaliation Procedures.
-The Student Conduct Adjudication Procedures (section 450.00), Interim Restrictions (section 460.00), and Appeals (section 520.00) shall not apply for allegations that fall under the Discrimination Harassment, and Retaliation Policy and shall be replaced by Discrimination, Harassment, and Retaliation Procedures.
-Conduct that is outside the jurisdiction of the Discrimination, Harassment, and Retaliation Policy shall be referred to the Office of the Dean of Students for adjudication under the Code of Student Conduct.
-When a student is found to have violated the Discrimination, Harassment, and Retaliation Policy, sanctions as allowed by the Code of Student Conduct in Section 470.00 will be applied as outlined in the Discrimination Grievance Procedures Accompanying the Discrimination, Harassment, and Retaliation Policy.
+Complaints against a student(s) accused of violating the University's Discrimination, Harassment, and Retaliation Policy will be referred to the Campus Civil Rights which will follow the procedures for reports and complaints in accordance with the University's Discrimination, Harassment, and Retaliation Procedures.
+The Student Conduct Adjudication Procedures (section 450.00), Interim Restrictions (section 460.00), and Appeals (section 520.00) shall not apply for allegations that fall under the Discrimination Harassment, and Retaliation Policy and shall be replaced by Discrimination, Harassment, and Retaliation Policy shall be referred to the Office of the Dean of Students for adjudication under the Code of Student Conduct.

+When a student is found to have violated the Discrimination, Harassment, and Retaliation Policy, the student will be referred to the Dean of Students for sanctioning, along with any recommended sanction, as outlined in the Discrimination Grievance Procedures